Becklyn/ddd-core/README.md

-201created/ddd is a set of components used by 201Created GmbH for developing software using domain-driven design, event sourcing and CQRS.
+becklyn/ddd-core is a set of components for developing software with domain-driven design, event sourcing and CQRS.
 Support is included for:

 - entity identity
 - domain events and their handling